DIY Pickleball Court

 • NVZ is situated closest to the net

-Playing Surface> concrete or asphalt painted court
+Playing Surface: Choose a concrete or asphalt court, painted for pickleball.

 Budget for your DIY Pickleball Court